 5 things to do near Pickwick Landing

-Last weekend was one of the hottest we’ve seen this summer.
-As the temperatures continue climbing, you might find yourself looking for some sweet relief.
+As the temperatures begin to warm up, you might find yourself looking for some sweet relief.
 Sometimes the best therapy for a southern summer is a trip to the lake, and what better place to start than Pickwick Landing.
 Here are five things to do on your next visit:

 WHERE TO STAY